jellyfin-archive/jellyfin-docs/general/clients/codec-support.md

 ## [Subtitle Compatibility](https://en.wikipedia.org/wiki/Comparison_of_video_container_formats#Subtitle/caption_formats_support "Wikipedia's subtitle codec tables")

 Subtiles can be a subtle issue for transcoding.
 Containers have a limited number of subtitles that are supported.
 If subtitles need to be transcoded, it will happen one of two ways.
 They can be converted into another supported format (text-based subtitles) or burned into the video (image/lossless based and ASS based) due to the subtitles transcoding not being supported.
 This is the most intenstive method of transcoding due to two transcodings happening at once; applying the subtitle layer on top of the video layer.
-[Breakdown of subtitles](https://www.afterdawn.com/guides/archive/subtitle_formats_explained.cfm).
+Here is a [breakdown](https://www.afterdawn.com/guides/archive/subtitle_formats_explained.cfm) of common subtitle formats.

 ||Format|TS|MP4<sup>1</sup>|MKV|AVI|
 |:---:|:---:|:---:|:---:|:---:|:---:|